woloski/nodeonazure-blog/articles/startup-task-to-run-npm-in-azure.markdown

 There are a couple things worth mentioning

+* We are downloading `npm` instead of including it in the package.
+Again, the lighter the better.
 * This will run in the context of the `bin` folder.
 I haven't found a way to execute npm on the parent folder, so I had to do `cd..`.
-* We are logging the stdout and stderr to `npmlog.txt` and `npmlogerror.txt`.
-This is crucial in startup task if you want to troubleshoot them.
+* We are redirecting the stdout and stderr to `npmlog.txt` and `npmlogerror.txt`.
+This is crucial in startup tasks if something goes wrong and you want to troubleshoot them by RD to the instance (`Enable-RemoteDesktop` PowerShell CmdLet saves you lots of time, so you should do it as soon as you did `New-AzureService`).
-* If we are running in the Windows Azure emulator, we don't want this to happen.
-We will have our modules already installed
+* If we are running in the Windows Azure emulator, we don't want this process to happen.
+We will have our modules already installed.

 This is the `download.ps1`.

+**download.ps1**

 	$url = $args[0];